DevRelCon2017-Beijing/translation/README.md

 **How to join?**

-These articles are selected from previous speeches given by all community leaders of world-class corporations, well-known developer relation consultants or famous technical advocates.
-We expect to finish the translation during this Feb.
-Please choose one (or several) you'd like to translate and contact me (wechat: Hello_MrT) to mark.
-Translations will be reviewed by me and then published on DevEco's platforms, official Conference website or other social media, with the name of translator specified.
+These articles or videos are selected from previous speeches given by all community leaders of world-class corporations, well-known developer relation consultants or famous technical advocates.
+We expect to finish English-to-Chinese translation during this Feb.

+Please choose one (or several) from **original** you'd like to translate and contact Miya to mark as **ongoing**.
+Pull request to send us your translation.
+The translations will be **reviewed** by Miya and Cherry, and then **finished** ones will be published on DevEco's platforms, official Conference website or other social media, with the name of translator specified.

 Welcome to promote developer relation in China together with us.
-We will thank you for participating in this event as best as we can.
-And we believe it'll also be a memorable experience for yourself:-)
+We believe it'll be a memorable experience for yourself and we will also thank you for participating in this event as best as we can:)